-Chubby Dog Farm is a small farm in deep east Texas, working on the goal of self-sustainability.
-Calvin and I felt the pull of the farm life after living in the Houston suburbs for seven years.
-We felt the need to grow our own food, to get our hands into the dirt... to know what we were eating.
+Chubby Dog Farm is a small, beyond organic farm in deep east Texas, striving for sustainability.
+After living in the Houston suburbs for seven years, we felt the need to grow our own food, to get our hands into the dirt... to know what we were eating.

-Our belief is that we can care for our food from conception to table, feeling morally justified in eating every day, as well as improving the flavor for us and our neighbors.
-Our products are boer or boer crossed goats for showing or for meat, produce, eggs, and pork.
+Our aim is to care for our food from conception to table, feeling morally justified in eating every day, as well as improving the flavor for us and our neighbors.
+We raise pigs, but also have chickens, eggs, a few goats and seasonal produce.

 The pigs at Chubby Dog Farm are all heritage breed pigs.
-Our herd boar is a blonde mangalitsa, two of our sows are red wattle crosses, and a third sow is a tamworth cross.
+We raise mangalitsa crossed pigs, as well as red wattles and herefords for a leaner pig.
 We feel strongly about incorporating heritage breed animals into our farm to help sustain their numbers, as well as accessing some of the old world flavors enjoyed by our grandparents.
-The pork from these heritage breed pigs is prized by some of the best restaurants worldwide for its flavor and lower concentration of polyunsaturated fats compared to commercial pork products.
+The pork from these heritage breed pigs is prized by some of the best restaurants worldwide for its flavor and healthier fats compared to commercial pork products.

-Our pork is nothing short of incredible.
-Our pigs forage in 4 acres of lush, east Texas forest, and then their diets are supplemented with a non-GMO and non-soy feed from Texas Natural Feeds, with the main ingredient as peanuts, as well as leftover goodness from our clean diets and non-certified organic farm produce, which makes for a delicious flavor in their pork.
+Our "artisan" pork is nothing short of incredible.
+Our pigs forage on acreage of lush, east Texas forest with no hormones or antibiotics.
+Then their diets are supplemented with a non-GMO and non-soy custom feed, as well as whey from a local cheese company and leftover goodness from our clean diets and non-certified organic farm produce, which makes for a delicious flavor in their pork.
 There is nothing "factory" about our farm.
 We love our animals.
 They are spoiled and coddled beyond belief.
-We sell our pork by the whole animal from here at the farm and also through Appleby Community Farms' CSA.
-Contact us if you would like to reserve a pig for the winter of 2016-2017.
+We sell our pork by the whole animal as well as USDA cuts available at the farmers market or from the farm.

 Chubby Dog Farm is a work in progress.
 What we DO know is that we want to raise our animals and produce ethically.
 We want to be out in nature with the sun on our face.
 We want to know that the food we eat is pure and safe and nourishing, free of unwanted chemicals and additives.
 We want to stargaze and marvel at nature.
 We want to eat 100% farm to table, if not locally and organically.
 We want to can and freeze and ferment and preserve as much of our food as possible.
 We want to minimize conventional remedies, and rely on our diet to provide what our bodies need.